MoAlyousef/sysinfo-gui/README.md

 - Settings
 ![image](https://user-images.githubusercontent.com/37966791/166341827-cbbedc72-7138-4b63-aaa1-e07d0d103bdc.png)

+## Features
+- Both dark and light modes.
+- Supports window transparency.
+- Realtime monitoring.
+- End processes by sending a kill signal in the processes view.

-## Prebuilt releases:
+## Prebuilt standalone releases:

 These are built using github actions, and can be found here: https://github.com/MoAlyousef/sysinfo-gui/releases

-## TODO:
+## TODO
-    - The codebase needs some refactoring.
+- The codebase needs some refactoring, maybe the View struct can hold data instead of using lazy_statics.
+- Support more things in the right click popup menu in the processes view.
+- Add downloand and upload speed.
+- Add more setting tweaks.